-- Atlantic tomcod: Captures fell to 5 in 2019, down from the 26 at the new trap site in 2018 and far less than the 1,609 captured in 2017, and the peak of 3,544 in 2016 at the former trap site.
+• Atlantic tomcod: Tomcod captures in the trap remained low in 2020, with only 8 being caught.
+This was consistent with 2019 which saw five captures, but down from 24 in 2018.
+Captures fell to 5 in 2019, down from the 26 at the new trap site in 2018 and far less than the 1,609 captured in 2017, and the peak of 3,544 in 2016 at the former trap site.
 This is likely attributable to the trap relocation in 2018 and equipment change in 2019.
 Captures at the new site in 2019 were within a narrower window.
-Monitoring throughout the Follow Up Program has indicated that tomcod arrive in strong peaks, which may explain year-to-year variation due to the lack of constant trapping effort - Brook trout: More than half the trout in 2019 were caught during October.
-Throughout Stage 2 monitoring there has been a consistent result of very few trout being caught, in contrast to numbers seen by anglers, during electrofishing, and during snorkel surveys.
-Brook trout may simply be skilled at evading the traps or are most active at the head-of-tide monitoring site outside of the trap season. - Smallmouth Bass: The absence of smallmouth bass at the head of tide in 2019 may indicate that between the electrofishing in 2017, and operation of the trap in 2018 those that were present at the head of tide were fished out.
+Monitoring throughout the Follow Up Program has indicated that tomcod arrive in strong peaks, which may explain year-to-year variation due to the lack of constant trapping effort

+- Brook trout: More than half the trout in 2020 were caught during May.
+Throughout S2FUP monitoring there has been a consistent result of very few trout being caught, in contrast to numbers seen by anglers, during electrofishing, and during snorkel surveys.
+Brook trout may simply be skilled at evading the traps or are most active at the head-of-tide monitoring site outside of the trap season. - Smallmouth Bass: No smallmouth bass were captured at the trap in 2020 which is consistent with the absence of smallmouth bass at the head of tide in 2019.
+Capture rates declined between 2010 and 2013.
+The species then re-appeared in small numbers between 2015 and 2017.
+The results indicate there is a small but persistent smallmouth bass population still inhabiting the Petitcodiac River system.